- title Head Coach

 After bringing the University of Massachusetts basketball program to national prominence in the ‘90s and resurrecting the Memphis basketball program in the 2000s, Calipari became the 22nd coach in UK history and seventh in the last 80 years.

-Calipari’s overall on-court record is 810-241 (77.1%) following his 13th season at UK.
-He finished the 2020-21 season with the second-highest on-court winning percentage among active NCAA Division I coaches with 10 years of experience at college basketball’s Division I level, trailing only Mark Few.
+Calipari’s overall on-court record is 832-253 (76.7%) following his 14th season at UK.
+He finished the 2022-23 season with the third-highest on-court winning percentage among active NCAA Division I coaches with 10 years of experience at college basketball’s Division I level, trailing only Mark Few and Bill Self.

 Calipari got a taste of international basketball when he accepted the head coaching position of the Dominican Republic National Team in 2011.
 His impact on the country was immediate and unprecedented.